 DOE’s Excess Uranium Inventory

-The Office of Nuclear Energy, through NE-54, works in close coordination with the DOE Office of Environmental Management and the National Nuclear Security Administration in these duties.
+The Office of Nuclear Energy, through NE-54, works in close coordination with EM and the NNSA in these duties.
 On December 16, 2008, the Department of Energy Excess Uranium Inventory Management Plan was issued.
-This Plan identifies various excess uranium inventories and describes sales or other disposition of the inventories that are under consideration or may be considered in the future.
-The Plan is anticipated to be periodically updated to reflect new and evolving information, policies, and programs.
+This plan identifies various excess uranium inventories and describes sales or other disposition of the inventories that are under consideration or may be considered in the future.
+The plan is anticipated to be periodically updated to reflect new and evolving information, policies, and programs.

 DOE Gaseous Diffusion Plant Sites